apache/arrow/docs/source/python/data.rst

 allowing for systems to insert their own application defined metadata to customize behavior.

-Custom metadata can be accessed at ``Schema.metadata`` for the schema-level and ``Field.metadata`` for the field-level.
+Custom metadata can be accessed at :attr:`Schema.metadata` for the schema-level and :attr:`Field.metadata` for the field-level.

 Note that this metadata is preserved in :ref:`ipc` processes.

-To customize the schema metadata of the existing table you can use :meth:`Table.replace_schema_metadata`:
+To customize the schema metadata of an existing table you can use :meth:`Table.replace_schema_metadata`:

 .. ipython:: python